indranilk/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/8925001/129513718-8f2d58ca-7735-41fa-8f73-9252008c3326.png)

-This is sample t-test for lot 1.
+This is a sample t-test for lot 1.
 The p value is greater than 0.05 which causes to reject the null hypothesis that the true mean is equal to 1500.

 ![image](https://user-images.githubusercontent.com/8925001/129513735-db54e434-875d-4783-ab01-9b41080c894c.png)

-This is sample t-test for lot 2.
+This is a sample t-test for lot 2.
 The p value (0.60) is greater than 0.05 which causes us to reject null hypothesis that the true mean is equal to 1500.

 ![image](https://user-images.githubusercontent.com/8925001/129513760-3edec4d7-bfd8-4223-b0ef-50a4e26c1ae7.png)

-This is sample t-test for lot 3.
+This is a sample t-test for lot 3.
 The p value (0.04) is less than 0.05 which causes us to accept the null hypothesis that the true mean is equal to 1500.

 ## Study Design: MechaCar vs Competition